masaccio/numbers-parser/README.md

 This can then be used `make bootstrap` in the `numbers-parser` source tree.
 The signing workflow assumes that you have an Apple Developer Account and that you have created provisioning profile that includes iCloud.
 Using a self-signed certificate does not seem to work, at least on Apple Silicon (a working PR contradicting this is greatly appreciated).

-`make bootstrap` requires [PyObjC](https://pypi.org/project/pyobjc/) to genetrate font maps, but this dependency is excluded from Poetry to ensure that tests can run on non-Mac OSes.
+`make bootstrap` requires [PyObjC](https://pypi.org/project/pyobjc/) to generate font maps, but this dependency is excluded from Poetry to ensure that tests can run on non-Mac OSes.
 You can run `poetry run pip install PyObjC` to get the required packages.

 ## Credits